 How does data lake integrate with AI/ML models for predictive analytics and business automation?

-Data lakes provide the foundation for AI/ML by storing vast amounts of structured and unstructured data needed for model training.
-They enable real-time model deployment and scoring through integrated analytics services.
+Data lakes provide the foundation for AI/ML by storing structured and unstructured data needed for model training.
+They enable governed datasets, reproducible snapshots, feature stores, RAG/vector pipelines, and real-time model deployment through integrated analytics services.

 How does data lake house architecture look?

-It combines data lake storage flexibility with data warehouse structure and ACID transactions.
-It utilizes open formats and provides both streaming and batch-processing capabilities.
+It combines data lake storage flexibility with data warehouse structure and ACID-like transactions.
+It uses open formats and provides both streaming and batch-processing capabilities.

 What are the pros and cons of using data mesh vs. data lake architecture?